-Four hour emergency department wait
+Four hour A&E wait

-We have worked hard over the last year to ensure that people attending our emergency department do not have wait more than four hours to be seen and assessed.
-This year we met the national standard despite increasing rates of attendance, seeing 95 per cent of patients within four hours.
+We have worked hard over the last year to ensure that people attending our Emergency Department do not have wait more than four hours to be seen and assessed.
+This year we met the national standard despite increasing rates of attendance, seeing 95% of patients within four hours.